otvv/FCapture/README.md

 # FCapture

 FCapture is a previwer (and a eventually a recorder) software for generic (off-brand) USB capture cards.
 FCapture is made entirely using Electron and a native web APIs.
-This app is meant for the people that doesn't want to use a third-party software such as OBS or VLC just to preview the capture card video output. _(I know that with OBS you can record your gameplay, but some folks just want to play and OBS is a little overkill for that)_
+This app is meant for the people that doesn't want to use a third-party software such as OBS or VLC just to preview the capture card's video output. _(I know that with OBS you can record your gameplay, but some folks just want to play and OBS is a little overkill for that)_

+My goal with this app is to make an open-source alternative for anyone to use.

 ### Key features

 - Preview video from generic USB capture cards _(and possibly PCI-E ones)_
-- An extensive Settings menu with video and audio filters, Different video and audio modes _(change stream output quality/resolution)_
+- An extensive Settings menu with video and audio filters, different video and audio modes _(change stream output quality/resolution)_ and more
-- Take screenshots of your gameplay/output
+- Take screenshots of your gameplay/output at any time
-- Since this is an Electron app, multiplaform support is also a thing with FCapture.
+- Since this is an Electron app, multiplaform support is also present with FCapture.
 The app can run on macOS, Linux and Windows

 ### Screenshots